Mainje-Oscar/JCars-Dealership-Power-BI-Project./README.md

 Open your web browser, navigate to your Aiven Console, and click on your running PostgreSQL service.
 Stay on the Overview page and scroll down to the Connection information section.
 Locate the row labeled CA Certificate and click the Download button next to it.
-This will save a file named ca.pem directly to the laptop's Downloads folder.
+This will save a file named `ca.pem` directly to the laptop's Downloads folder.

 - **Part B:** Install it into the Windows Trusted Root Store.
 To make this certificate trusted by Power BI for all connections, you must install it at the local machine.
 In the search box, **search Manage User Certificates**.
 In the left-hand console folder tree, expand Certificates.
-**Right-click** on the Trusted Root Certification Authorities folder → hover over** All Tasks → click Import** The Certificate Import Wizard will open.
+**Right-click** on the Trusted Root Certification Authorities folder → hover over **All Tasks → click Import** The Certificate Import Wizard will open.
 Click **Next → Browse**  to find your file.

-**Crucial Step**: In the file browser pop-up, change the file extension filter dropdown in the bottom right to All Files (*.*).
-Otherwise, your ca.pem file will stay hidden.
+**Crucial Step**: In the file browser pop-up, change the file extension filter dropdown in the bottom right to All Files.
+Otherwise, your `ca.pem` file will stay hidden.
 Navigate to your Downloads folder, select ca.pem, and click **Open**.
 Click **Next**.
 Ensure the option Place all certificates in the following store is selected and that it explicitly targets the Trusted Root Certification Authorities store.